 Licensing qualifications are important to ensure that you are aware of licensing law and the wider social responsibilities attached to the sale of alcohol.

 How to get a qualification

-The government has published details of the course syllabus and accredited the following qualifications.
+The council offers the Level 2 Award for Personal Licence holders.
+Alternatively, the government has published details of the course syllabus and accredited the following qualifications.